 ABOUT US

-The office was founded in 2004 by co-principals Claus Benjamin Freyinger and Andrew Holder and now has offices in Venice, CA and Cambridge, MA.
-We work at all scales, from furniture to multi-unit masterplans, and have completed projects in California, Colorado, Hawaii, Minnesota, New York, Oregon, and the United Kingdom.
+Founded in 2004 by co-principals Claus Benjamin Freyinger and Andrew Holder, the firm has offices in Venice, CA. We work at all scales, from furniture to multi-unit buildings, and have completed projects in California, Colorado, Hawaii, Minnesota, New York, Oregon, and the United Kingdom.
 We’ve received a number of awards, including 2017 and 2018 Progressive Architecture Awards, the 2014 League Prize from the Architectural League of New York, and multiple citations from the Los Angeles Chapter of the AIA.